Dunne-Group/MouSR/README.md

+# MouSR

-# The Molecular Subtyping Resource (MouSR): a user-friendly tool for rapid biological discovery from human or mouse transcriptional data
+The Molecular Subtyping Resource (MouSR) is a user-friendly tool for rapid biological discovery from human or mouse transcriptional data

-How To Use MouSR App
+# How To Use MouSR App

 The app is hosted here: https://mousr.qub.ac.uk/